 The 1.05 billion tons of coal burned each year in the United States contain 109 tons of mercury, 7884 tons of arsenic, 1167 tons of beryllium, 750 tons of cadmium, 8810 tons of chromium, 9339 tons of nickel, and 2587 tons of selenium.
 On top of emitting 1.9 billion tons of carbon dioxide each year, coal-fired power plants in the United States also create 120 million tons of toxic waste.
 That means each of the nation's 500 coal-fired power plants produces an average 240,000 tons of toxic waste each year.
 A power plant that operates for 40 years will leave behind 9.6 million tons of toxic waste.
 This coal combustion waste (CCW) constitutes the nation's second largest waste stream after municipal solid waste.

-When coal is burned, toxins in the coal are released into the smokestack.
+When coal is burned, toxins in the coal are released into the furnace and smokestack.
 With modern air pollution controls, airborne toxins are captured through filtration systems before they can become airborne, and contained in a fine ash called coal ash, fly ash, or coal combustion waste.
 As a result, heavy metals such as mercury are concentrated in what the EPA considers "recycled air pollution control residue."

 Coal ash contains large quantities of toxic metals, including 44 tons of mercury, 4601 tons of arsenic, 970 tons of beryllium, 496 tons of cadmium, 6275 tons of chromium, 6533 tons of nickel, and 1305 tons of selenium.
 In 2006, coal plants in the United States produced almost 72 million tons of fly ash, up 50 percent since 1993.